roberto-buratti/Tiko.Energy/README.md

 - a TextInput for the description
 - a Switch for the value "done"
 - 3 buttons: Save, Delete, Close.

+### Code Structure

+The source code is organized in separated directories:

+- `managers`.
+It contains the managers.
+- `messages`.
+It contains the definition of generic request and generic response.
+- `models`.
+It contains all the models used by the app.
+In our case, just `TodoModel`, `UserModel` and `AuthenticationResponseModel`.
+- `view_models`.
+It contains all the view-models used by the app.
+In our case, just `HomeViewModel` and `LoginViewModel`.
+- `pages`.
+It contains all the pages (i.e. the containers) used by the app.
+In our case, just `HomePage`.
+- `widgets`.
+It contains all the generic views used by the pages.
+In our case we have:

+  - `AppBar`
+  - `LoginView`
+  - `TodoView`
+  - `TodoCard`

 ### Notes